abeasock/tutorials_open_source/README.md

 # Zeppelin Notebook
-This repo contains a Zeppelin notebook tutorial on how to use Zeppelin.
+This repo contains a Zeppelin notebook tutorial that covers the basics to using Zeppelin notebooks.
 Let me know if you have any questions or feedback regarding any of the code.

 To view this code:
 - Click on zeppeling_tutorial.json, copy the URL, and paste it into Zeppelin's import from URL tool